 It merits reiteration that serotonin syndrome manifests a broad spectrum of clinical severity.
 Particularly in mild cases, clinicians must weigh benefits and risks when determining treatment and whether to continue the causative agent.
-(See 'Clinical features and diagnosis' above.)
+(See 'Clinical features' above.)

 Prognosis is generally favorable, as long as the entity is recognized and complications are treated appropriately.

 PEDIATRIC CONSIDERATIONS — Serotonin syndrome in the pediatric population parallels that in the adult population, with similar pathophysiology and manifestations.
 Any drug or drug combination that increases serotonergic neurotransmission can produce the syndrome (table 2).
 The same diagnostic criteria, characterized by increased neuromuscular activity, are used in the pediatric population.
 Hyperreflexia, clonus, and hyperthermia remain important findings.
-(See 'Diagnostic criteria' above.)
+(See 'Diagnosis and diagnostic criteria' above.)

-Although multiple case reports have been published, several obstacles make the diagnosis of serotonin syndrome more difficult in pediatric patients [23-26].
+Although multiple case reports have been published, several obstacles make the diagnosis of serotonin syndrome more difficult in pediatric patients [25-28].
 Children may not be able to communicate vague symptoms; clinicians may not consider the syndrome a pediatric problem; and adolescents may be reluctant to disclose recreational drug use, which may include serotonergic agents, such as methylenedioxymethamphetamine (MDMA; "ecstasy") or dextromethorphan .
 (See "MDMA (ecstasy) intoxication" and "Dextromethorphan poisoning: Epidemiology, pharmacology and clinical features".)

 The fundamental principles of serotonin syndrome management remain unchanged in pediatrics.
 Any serotonergic agent is discontinued.
 Supportive care is provided, the goals being adequate patient sedation and normal vital signs.
 Standard interventions include oxygen, intravenous fluids, and continuous cardiac monitoring.
 Autonomic instability and hyperthermia require aggressive treatment.
 Sedation with weight-based doses of benzodiazepines is recommended for the treatment of agitation.
 (See 'Management' above.)

-In patients with severe symptoms, serotonergic antagonists can be given; cyproheptadine may be used in pediatric patients with a dose of 0.25 mg/kg/day divided every six hours.
+In pediatric patients with severe symptoms, serotonergic antagonists can be given; cyproheptadine may be used in pediatric patients with a dose of 0.25 mg/kg/day divided every six hours.
 Doses should be titrated to maintain adequate sedation.
 General dosing is as follows:

 Pediatric patients with severe serotonin syndrome require management in an intensive care unit.
 Pediatric patients with mild to moderate symptoms should be placed on a cardiac monitor and admitted for observation.
 If serotonin syndrome is recognized and complications are treated appropriately, the prognosis is generally favorable.